leop-contreras/leop-contreras/README.md

 ### 🐾 Panteras Hacking (aka PwnTeras) @ Universidad Panamericana
 **Co-Leader** | July 2025 – Present
 - **Tripled** the amount of members in our team so far during our leadership.
-- Organize the team activities with tools like Notion, Github, and Slack.
+- Organize the team activities with tools like Notion, Github, and Discord.
 - Lead the team to classify in the **CSAW 2025 finals**.

 **Member** | Feb 2025 – Present